|

 story.
 We had this wonderful listener who was mentally challenged

 but passionate about the station, Sue Ann Richardson.
-She

-and always ask first, "How's your brother Frankie?"
+call, and always ask first, "How's your brother Frankie?"

-We had to keep the story alive; would have been cruel to do otherwise.
+We had to keep the story alive; would have been cruel to do

+otherwise.
 As a result whenever I e-mail or talk to Kingston,

 he either calls me Sue Ann or Pierre.